mbronshteyn/akka/README.md

 To run an example sync the project and run `PrimeMain` java class.<br>

-If you would like to take a look at Classical Akka please follwo [App](https://github.com/mbronshteyn/akka/blob/master/src/main/java/App.java) class.
+If you would like to take a look at Classical Akka please follow [App](https://github.com/mbronshteyn/akka/blob/master/src/main/java/App.java) class.